Questions We Typically Hear at Texas Grass Fed Farms

 Q: What products will you offer at launch?

-Down the road, we plan to add pastured poultry, grass fed lamb, goat, heritage pork, and other farm products like beef tallow goods and more.
+Down the road, we plan to add pastured poultry, grassfed lamb, grassfed goat, heritage pork, and other farm products like beef tallow goods and more.
 But beef is where we're starting, and we're going to do it right before we expand.

 About Our Beef